swiss-river-network/swiss-river-network.github.io/index.md

 # Overview

-We collect water and meteo data in order to work on water temperature research.
+We push the research on water temperature modeling to the new era of deep learning.

 ## Graph Based Approach

-In comparison to existing methods we put our focus on the connectivity of water and meteo stations.
+In comparison to existing methods we put our focus on the connectivity of water stations.

 ## Goal